jtladner/Courses/PracticalComputing/Fall_2018/Class8_Graphics/readme.md

 ### Vector Exercises

 1.
     a.
-If you are using Inkscape, read through both the [Basic](https://inkscape.org/en/doc/tutorials/basic/tutorial-basic.html) and [Advanced](https://inkscape.org/en/doc/tutorials/advanced/tutorial-advanced.html) tutorials on the Inkscape website.
+If you are using Inkscape, read through both the [Basic](https://inkscape.org/en/doc/tutorials/basic/tutorial-basic.html) and [Advanced](https://inkscape.org/en/doc/tutorials/advanced/tutorial-advanced.html) tutorials.
+These links are to the static html versions on the Inkscape website, but these can also be accessed with the Inkscape program with Help > Tutorials.
+This will bring you to an interactive verion.
 Make sure to try all of the explained commands within the Inkscape program.

     b.
 If you are using Illustrator, work through this [vector basics tutorial](https://www.youtube.com/watch?v=GFY0_EMVYDw&feature=youtu.be).
 Please use headphones!